This

 The weather Capital of the World and home of Punxsutawney Phil

-tell more about Punxsutawney and also about Groundhog Day.
+to learn more about Punxsutawney and about Groundhog Day.
 Those photos

-are very different from the photos below.
-The
+are very different from the photos on this page in 2026.

 2024 is a 2-page event.
 A link at the bottom of the second page